Euronymou5/Doxxer-Toolkit/README.md

 **• A tool that integrates the compilation of various tools, techniques and sources of information, making it easier to carry out a dox.**

 **• Everything necessary that a doxxer should always have on hand.**

+### Doxxer-Toolkit status

+> I will no longer be releasing updates for Doxxer-Toolkit.
+This project started as a somewhat random idea I came up with when I was 13 years old, and because of that, if you know programming and look through the code, you'll see a mess.
+I'm now 18 years old and focused on other things, and I've also distanced myself from all of this, so I no longer plan to invest the time in its development that I used to.
+Even so, I'm very grateful for the support it received and for all the stars the repository earned.
+If you'd like to contact me more directly, you can do so through Discord (although I sometimes forget to accept friend requests) or on X; I use ProtonMail for other matters, so I don't respond to emails with questions that are sent to me there.

 ## DISCLAIMER!
 *I am not responsible for misuse of this